Career Guide

 - Valid driver's license: Required

-In DC, wildlife and natural resource law enforcement is primarily a federal function under US Park Police.
-District of Columbia wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+District of Columbia wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the DC Department of Energy and Environment / US Park Police.
+The demands of Potomac and Anacostia river patrols led federally by US Park Police officers shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — bachelor's degree (federal) — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the DC Department of Energy and Environment / US Park Police for the official, current requirements before applying.